 IntelliJ allows you to customize the data view in the Debug Tools.
 You can create your own NDArray renderer as follows:

-- Check the "On-demand" option, which causes IntelliJ to only render the NDArray when you click on the variable.
+- Check the "On-demand" option, if you want the IntelliJ to render the NDArray only on clicking the variable.

 Please follow the Troubleshooting guide for common problems and their solutions.